Boom Lake is a turquoise beauty, sitting beneath 600-metre cliffs in Banff National Park. It's…

 How to get to the Lake Magog Area

 There are three primary ways to access the Lake Magog area.
-Helicopter in and from what I was told you have to stay at the Naiset Huts or Assiniboine Lodge to do this ($155 pp one way), backpack in from the Sunshine Valley Ski Resort or hike in from the Mount Shark Trailhead.
+Helicopter in and from what I was told you have to stay at the Naiset Huts or Assiniboine Lodge to do this, backpack in from the Sunshine Valley Ski Resort or hike in from the Mount Shark Trailhead.

-The hike is glorious for the first 16 – 17 kilometres.
+The hike from Assiniboine Lodge down to Wonder Pass and Marvel Lake is glorious for the first 16 – 17 km.
 Mountain views are phenomenal and if it had been a clear day, I’m sure Marvel Lake would have dazzled us.
-Once you pass the Bryant Creek Shelter, the hiking unfortunately gets less interesting – and in fact the last 6 kilometres are on old logging roads, so the hiking is tedious through here.

 For many, especially on the way in, there is the option of camping at the Marvel Lake Campground or booking a night at the Bryant Creek Shelter.
 That’s probably a wise thing to do if you have a fully loaded pack as 27+ kilometres is a lot to bite off in a day.

-Considering the length of the trail, the vertical gain/loss is a relatively easy 627 metres (2.057 feet) from Wonder Pass to the Mount Shark Trailhead.
-From the Naiset Huts to Wonder Pass there is a 220 metre (722 feet) of gain or loss depending on what direction you’re hiking.
+Considering the length of the Marvel Lake – Wonder Pass trail, the vertical gain/loss is a relatively easy 627 m (2,057 feet) from Wonder Pass to the Mount Shark Trailhead.
+From the Naiset Huts near Assiniboine Lodge to Wonder Pass there is a 220 m (722 feet) of gain or loss depending on what direction you’re hiking.